ged/inversion/README.md

 ## License

-Copyright (c) 2011, Michael Granger
-All rights reserved.
+Copyright © 2011, Michael Granger and Mahlon E. Smith All rights reserved.

 Redistribution and use in source and binary forms, with or without